10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 | Shoptimizer | Conversion-focused WooCommerce | Top performer in NitroPack WooCommerce speed test. |

-If you’re unsure where to start: GeneratePress and Astra offer the best mix of speed, ecosystem and long-term support.
+If you are unsure where to start, GeneratePress and Astra offer the best mix of speed, ecosystem, and long-term support.

 Why theme speed matters (and where themes actually affect performance)